jmacklin/dina-planning/docs/glossary.md

 Georeferencing means to associate an object with a position in physical space.
 Postion is most commonly represented using a coordinate reference system, which in turn can be related to a geodetic reference system such as WGS-84.

 ## Habitat
+A habitat summarises the array of resources, physical and biotic factors that are present in an area, such as to support the survival and reproduction of a particular species.
+[Wikipedia]

 ## Person
 A definitive, canonical representation of a human in the Agent module.